MicrosoftDocs/architecture-center/docs/example-scenario/mlops/mlops-technical-paper.md

 ### Development vs. production environments

 It's a good practice to separate the development (dev) and the production (prod) environments.
 It allows the system to trigger the model validation CD pipeline and scoring CD pipeline at a different cadence.
-For the described MLOps flow, pipelines targeting the Master branch will run on dev environment, whereas the pipeline targeting the Release branch will run on prod environment.
+For the described MLOps flow, pipelines targeting the Master branch will run on dev environment, and the pipeline targeting the Release branch will run on prod environment.

 ### Code changes vs. data changes

 The previous sections have mostly dealt with how to handle code changes from development to release.
 However, data changes should also follow the same rigor as code changes to provide the same validation quality and consistency in production.
-With a data change trigger or a timer trigger, the system should trigger the model validation CD pipeline and the scoring CD pipeline should from the model orchestrator to run the same process as code changes in the Release branch/prod environment.
+With a data change trigger or a timer trigger, the system should trigger the model validation CD pipeline and the scoring CD pipeline from the model orchestrator to run the same process as code changes in the Release branch prod environment.

 ## MLOps personas and roles